studiosaturnent/studiosaturnent/README.md

 - 👋 Hi, I’m Simone!
-I have an Associate from Georgia State and currently working towards my Bachelor Degree in Cyber-Security at Kennesaw State.
+I have an A.s in Computer Science from Georgia State and currently working towards my Bachelor Degree in Cyber-Security at Kennesaw State University.

-- 👀 I’m interested in building layouts and landing pages for applications, products, concepts, and ideas.
+- 👀 I’m very interested in building layouts and landing pages for applications, products, concepts, and ideas.

 - 🌱 I’m currently learning React & Angular for Front-End and fleshing out my understanding of .Net Core & C# for Back-End